 The Credit Agreement contains customary representations and warranties and customary affirmative and negative covenants, including, among other things, financial covenants, restrictions on indebtedness, liens, investments, mergers, dispositions, prepayment of other indebtedness and dividends and other distributions.
-The financial covenants include requirements to maintain a permissible debt to capital ratio, a minimum consolidated net worth, a minimum risk based capital ratio and minimum A.M.
+The financial covenants include requirements to maintain a permissible debt to capital ratio, a minimum consolidated net worth, a minimum risk-based capital ratio and minimum A.M.
 Best financial strength rating.
 The Credit Agreement also contains customary events of default, such as non-compliance with financial covenants.
 If an event of default occurs, any debt may be declared immediately due and payable.
-As of March 31, 2023, the Company was in compliance with all debt covenants.
+As of June 30, 2024, the Company was in compliance with all debt covenants.

-As of March 31, 2023, the Company had \$35.0 million of borrowings outstanding on the Credit Agreement at a rate of 6.55%.
-Interest expense on the Credit Agreement was \$0.6 million for the three months ended March 31, 2023.
+As of June 30, 2024 and December 31, 2023, the Company had no borrowings outstanding on the Credit Agreement.
+Interest expense on the Credit Agreement was \$0.1 million and \$0.2 million for the three and six months ended June 30, 2024, respectively.
+Interest expense on the Credit Agreement was \$0.2 million and \$0.8 million for the three and six months ended June 30, 2023, respectively.